Baker Peters House

 The Union troops fired through a barricaded door in the home, and hit Dr. Baker.
 His son Abner was away at war at the time of the incident, but became a historical figure upon his return in 1865 when he shot and killed a man named William Hall in downtown Knoxville.
 Hall worked for the clerk of court and fought for the Union during the Civil War.
 Early accounts of the shooting make no mention of it being an act of vengeance.
 Instead, newspapers claim the fight was between two people with an "old grudge" who were on opposite sides of the war, with partisan papers mostly disagreeing on whether the shooting was self-defense.
 A book published in 1976 claims Abner believed the man he shot was somehow involved in his father's death.
 Whatever the motivation, Abner was immediately captured and jailed when the shooting occurred.
 That night, an angry mob of Unionists overran the jail, took Abner outside, and hanged him from a tree in Downtown Knoxville.

 The Baker house was sold in the late 19th century to George Peters.

 The Baker Peters House was one of several antebellum plantation homes on Kingston Pike.
 Mabry Hood House, located to the west on Kingston Pike, was demolished in the late 20th century to make way for Pellissippi Parkway.
 The Baker Peters House avoided a similar fate, but the site has been compromised/saved by commercial uses.
-The building itself now houses a restaurant/nightclub, while the land around it is occupied by parking lots and businesses.
+The building itself now houses a restaurant and Dentist office, while the land around it is occupied by parking lots and businesses.
 Crescent Bend (The Armstrong-Lockett House), Bleak House, and Knollwood, all located farther to the east on Kingston Pike, remain in good condition.